 Once you are able to see how much you have coming in and going out, you will be able to make an informed decision on how to go about planning for the year ahead.
 If you can afford to put money aside every month, you can start by budgeting for your summer holiday or any other special occasions that you have coming up in the year, such as weddings.

 When looking over how much you spend, think about whether you can make any cutbacks.
 Ask yourself whether what you’re buying is essential and whether you can find it cheaper elsewhere or actually really need it.
 Do you have you a gym membership that you never make use of, or are you paying lots of money for TV channels that you never watch?
 One area where you can easily cut down on costs is food shopping.
 Use a shopping list to ensure that you only buy what you need and go for the cheaper ‘own brand’ items, as this will also help you to cut down on costs, and they usually taste just as good!

 Money better managed

-If managing your money on your own seems like a daunting task then our thinkmoney Personal Account could help to make life a little easier.
+If managing your money on your own seems like a daunting task then our thinkmoney Current Account could help to make life a little easier.

 For more details and information on how you can apply, click here.